MyraReeves/Quest/README.md

 <br>

-In additon, in the near future I also plan on adding an 'Inventory' button which the user will be able to toggle on and off via mouse clicks, to see their inventory of items they have picked up.
+In additon, in the near future I also plan on adding an 'Inventory' button which the user will be able to toggle on and off via mouse clicks, to see an inventory of items they have picked up.